 Update: As of the writing of this article, this plan has not seen any traction.
 It had potential to be included in the American Families plan or Build Back Better plan, but did not appear in either.
 However the effect of Biden’s new Income-Driven Repayment could make the amount they pay in student loan payments significantly reduced for many making less than $125,000.

 Expand forgiveness in PSLF

-Many residents, fellows, and attendings are currently enrolled in the Public Service Loan Forgiveness (or PSLF) program that forgives certain federal student debt as repayment for 10 years of work for a qualifying employer generally defined as a non-profit (501c3) involved in “public health”.
-For those in the program that meet the qualifications and complete the requisite paperwork the hope is that the PSLF program will deliver tax-free forgiveness of their outstanding student debt.
-But many are worried it will not deliver on its promise, with good reason.
-Biden has proposed pushing through a previous Senate proposal from Tim Kaine (D-Virginia) that opens up the program to all federal loans and repayment types, and most notably forgives half of the loan balance at 5 years of service with the remaining balance paid off after completing 10 years of service.
-Many physicians that are 5 years into the program would see a major benefit immediately instead of waiting for the full 10 years of service to see any forgiveness.
+Many residents, fellows, and attendings are currently enrolled in the Public Service Loan Forgiveness program.
+During his campaign, Biden proposed pushing through a previous Senate proposal from Tim Kaine (D-Virginia) that would have opened up the program to all federal loans and repayment types, and, most notably, would have forgiven half of the loan balance at 5 years of service with the remaining balance paid off after completing 10 years of service.

 Expanded enrollment, reduced forgiveness in PSLF

 Loan forgiveness programs still remain popular with medical school graduates, with around 34% expressing interest in PSLF specifically.
 For future physicians and physicians-in-training that wish to enroll in PSLF however, a Biden proposal could drastically change the potential benefits.